 E=RC+ - Promote ‘avoidance’ (in the mitigation hierarchy) in an integrative way and measure its consequences on ‘minimization’ and ‘offset’ as part of infrastructures and development projects

-The objective of the E=RC+ project is to propose a reproducible process stemming from a joint production approach within a forward-looking framework.
-This process could then be systematized during the preparation (upstream) and evaluation (measure of ecological footprint) of all infrastructure projects (new facility or requalification programmes).
-E=RC+ will develop welding procedure specifications in order to integrate the complexity of the issues raised by the ecological transparency of transport infrastructures.
+The objective of the E=RC+ project is to propose a reproducible process resulting from a co-production and reflection approach in a prospective framework that could be systematized in the preparation (upstream) and evaluation (analysis of the socio-ecological footprint) of LTI projects (new infrastructure or requalification).
+E=RC+ will develop operating methods that will make it possible to integrate the complexity of the issues at stake and the questions raised by the ecological transparency of ILTs.